ArielBubis/Checkers/README.md

 ## How to Run

-To run the game, compile the C file using a C compiler and run the resulting executable.
+To run the game, simply execute the provided binary file.
 The game will prompt you to enter the dimensions of the board and the coordinates of your moves.

 ## Disclaimer